- University of Wisconsin-Eau Claire

 The Admissions Office will prepare an official transfer credit evaluation for any undergraduate coursework taken after completion of your first degree.
 This information will be available to your adviser when you meet with him or her to discuss your second degree.

-If you have a bachelor degree and are interested in pursuing a teaching certification check out your steps to apply by clicking the button below.
+If you have a bachelor degree and are interested in pursuing a teaching certification check out your steps to apply below.
 If you have questions about this program, feel free to review our frequently asked questions or contact us with any additional questions.

 Thanks for your interest in UW-Eau Claire.
 Let's get started!